opencv/opencv/.github/ISSUE_TEMPLATE.md

      to reduce attachment size
    * Use PNG for images, if you report some CV related bug, but not image reader issue
-   * Attach the image as archive to the ticket, if you report some reader issue.
+   * Attach the image as an archive to the ticket, if you report some reader issue.
      Image hosting services compress images and it breaks the repro code.
-   * Provide ONNX file for some public model or ONNX file with with random weights, if you report ONNX parsing or handling issue.
+   * Provide ONNX file for some public model or ONNX file with random weights, if you report ONNX parsing or handling issue.
 Architecture details diagram from netron tool can be very useful too.
 See https://lutzroeder.github.io/netron/ -->